Notifications from Aflac

 Pro: Premiums priced to fit most budgets

-AD&D insurance costs can vary depending on coverage.3 You can shop around to find the best fit for you.
+AD&D insurance costs can vary depending on coverage.2 You can shop around to find the best fit for you.
 However, remember that many factors, such as your age, health history, and more, can impact your premiums.

 Pro: Helps with medical costs

-AD&D insurance can help you cover medical costs related to treating and recovering from the injury.
+AD&D insurance can help you cover medical costs related to treating and recovering from a covered injury.
 Plus, your funds can go even further if you get a short-term disability insurance policy alongside your AD&D insurance.
 The short-term disability policy can help replace part of your income, allowing your AD&D funds to cover more medical costs.

 Pro: No medical exam required